gear-codeSandboxed Compiles

 circle-info

-If you attempt to run Server Pro without Sandboxed Compiles, your instance will default to using a basic scheme version of TeX Live for compiles.
+If you attempt to run Overleaf Pro without Sandboxed Compiles, your instance will default to using a basic scheme version of TeX Live for compiles.
 This basic version is lightweight and only contains a very limited subset of LaTeX packages, which will most likely result in missing package errors for your users, especially if they try to use pre-built templates.

 circle-info